Sparse-Input Neural Network using Group Concave Regularization

+where \( T_i \) is the event time and \( C_i \) is the censoring time.
+For censored individuals, $C_i$ is drawn from an independent uniform distribution $(0, T_i)$, ensuring that censoring precedes the event.
+In our simulation studies, we consider censoring proportions \( \mathcal{C} = 0 \), \( 0.2 \), and \( 0.4 \). \end{example}

 For each example, we consider the low and high dimensional settings in the following scenarios: \begin{itemize} \item[1.]
 Low dimension (LD): $d=20$ and $n=300$ and $500$. \item[2.]
 High dimension (HD): $d=1000$ and $n=500$. \end{itemize} We perform 200 simulations for each scenario.
-The performance of the trained model in prediction and feature selection are evaluated on independently generated $n$ random samples by the following measures: \begin{itemize} \item[(1)] Prediction score, which is defined as the $R^2$ score, classification accuracy, and C-index for the regression, classification, and proportional hazards model, respectively. \item[(2)] Model size (MS), is the average number of selected covariates. \item[(3)] False positives rate (FPR), is the percent of selected but unimportant covariates:
+Similar to Section \ref{sec:preliminary-simulation}, the performance of the trained model is evaluated on independently generated $n$ random samples.
+For prediction accuracy, we report the $R^2$ score, classification accuracy, and C-index for the regression, classification, and survival models, respectively.
+In addition to FPR and FNR, we also report the model size (MS), which is the average number of selected covariates.